ONLYOFFICE/onlyoffice-zapier/README.md

 4. Enter [URL](https://api.onlyoffice.com/docspace/api-backend/get-started/how-it-works/passing-authentication/) to your DocSpace, email and password to connect your account.
 5. Start automating by selecting an existing Zap or creating a new one with the Zap Editor, which will guide you through each step.

-For examples and ideas, explore available ONLYOFFICE integrations with Zapier.
+For examples and ideas, explore available ONLYOFFICE integration with Zapier.

 ## Features